alphagov/gsp/docs/gds-supported-platform/gsp-service-operator.md

   spec:
     aws: {}
     secret: alexs-test-bucket-secret
-- kind: Principal
+- kind: ServiceAccount
-  apiVersion: access.govsvc.uk/v1beta1
+  apiVersion: v1
   metadata:
-    name: alexs-test-princ
+    name: alexs-test-sa
     namespace: sandbox-gsp-service-operator-test
     labels:
       group.access.govsvc.uk: alexs-test-principal
 ```

-This will create an S3 Bucket on AWS including the name alexs-test-bucket.
-It will ensure you can get access to the created bucket via the IAM Role created by the Principal.
+This will create an S3 Bucket on AWS including the name `alexs-test-bucket`.
+It will ensure you can get access to the created bucket via an IAM Role available to the Service Account.
 It will store the created bucket name and URL inside the specified secret.

 Here's an example of a Postgres database: